getAlby/lightning-browser-extension/README.md

   - Check the `Developer Mode` button to enable it.
   - Click on the `Load Unpacked Extension…` button.
   - Select the extension’s dist directory: `dist/development/chrome`
+  - To see the debug console check the `inspect views` in the extension details

 - **Firefox**